axibase/atsd/administration/compaction/README.md

 ## Overview

-The following tests estimate the amount of disk space required to store the same dataset containing 10+ million `time:value` samples in different databases.
+The following tests estimate the amount of disk space required to store the [1-minute OHLC dataset](#dataset) containing 10+ million `time:value` samples in different databases.

 ## Results